Back to blog

 Dyld

-Your app starts when the Macho-O executable is loaded by dyld.
+Your app starts when the Mach-O executable is loaded by dyld.
 Dyld is Apple’s program responsible for getting an app ready to use.
 It runs in the same process as the code you write and starts by loading all dependent frameworks¹, including any system frameworks.

 Part of dyld’s job is “rebasing” pointers in binary metadata that describe types in your source code.
 This metadata allows for dynamic runtime features, but can be a common source of binary size bloat.
 Here’s the layout of an Obj-C class found in a compiled app binary: